2020 Best Online Colleges for Paralegal Degrees & Certificates

 Do I Need to Attend an ABA Approved Paralegal Training Program?

 In most cases, paralegals do not need to graduate from an ABA-approved program in order to find work.
-After all, only about 25 percent of paralegal training programs have ABA approval, so the majority of graduates do not have the ABA affiliation.
+Only about 25 percent of paralegal training programs have ABA approval, so many graduates do not have the ABA affiliation.
 With this in mind, there are some employers who prefer to hire paralegals who have completed an ABA-approved program.
 It makes sense to investigate the type of paralegal work you want to do and prospective employers you might work for before choosing a paralegal training program.
 Talk to current paralegals who are doing the kind of work you want to do, and get their perspective on ABA approval.

 What Should I Consider When Choosing an Online Paralegal Training Program?